Indicio-tech/acapy-plugin-pickup/README.md

 }
 ```

-After receipt of this message, the _Message Holder_ MUST deliver up to the limit
+After receipt of this message, the _Message Holder_ SHOULD deliver up to the limit
 indicated, or the total number of messages in the queue for the _Recipient_.

+> Note: While `limit` is a required attribute, if the connection is over HTTP, only 1 message
+> is able to be sent from the queue at a time.
+Connection over WebSocket, etc. allows for
+> multiple messages to be delivered from the queue at a time.
+Setting the `limit`, then,
+> requires some knowledge of the connection in order for expected behavior to match implemented behavior.

 `recipient_key` is optional.
 When specified, only the messages related to that
 `recipient_key` are returned.
 When omitted, all messages queued for the _Recipient_